 - 1. In the bowl of a food processor, finely chop the pear, scallions, and garlic.
 Add the water, soy sauce, sugar and the rice vinegar.
 Process until well combined.

 - 2. Put the ribs in a large bowl and pour in the marinade.
 Mix well to coat the ribs evenly.
 Cover and refrigerate for 2 to 4 hours.

 - 3. Prepare the grill for direct cooking over high heat, [450°F to 550°F (230°C to 290°C)].

 - 4. Brush the cooking grates clean.
-One at time, lift the ribs and let the liquid and solid bits fall back into the bowl.
+Lift the ribs from the marinade 1 at a time, letting the excess liquid and solid bits fall back into the bowl before laying them on the grill.
 Discard the marinade.

 - 5. Grill the ribs over direct high heat, with the lid open, until they are nicely charred on both sides and cooked to a medium or medium-rare doneness, 3 to 5 minutes, turning occasionally.
 Remove from the grill and sprinkle with the sesame seeds.